EricMFink/PRcasebook/Chapters/Part1-LegalProfession.md

 \Begin{comment}

 The Florida Bar revisted the "pit bull" issue in 2021.
 [Florida Bar v.
 Robert Laurence Pelltier](https://www.emfink.net/ProfessionalResponsibility/assets/materials/Advertising/Pelletier-Complaint.pdf), No. 2021-00,159(4A) (March 2, 2021).
 In his [answer](https://www.emfink.net/ProfessionalResponsibility/assets/materials/Advertising/Pelletier-Answer.pdf) to the Bar complaint, Pelletier to the Bar complaint, Pelletier asserted that he "was unaware of said case law until recently.
 Furthermore, Respondent was unaware that using a nickname such as “Pitbull” was a violation of The Florida Bar Rules."
 He also contended that "The Florida Bar rule(s) sited [sic] violate the first amendment freedom of speech section."
-He ultimately [agreed to a consent judgment](https://www.emfink.net/ProfessionalResponsibility/assets/materials/Advertising/Pelletier-GuiltyPlea.pdf) and received a [reprimand](https://www.emfink.net/ProfessionalResponsibility/assets/materials/Advertising/Pelletier-RefereeReport.pdf).
+He ultimately entered a [guilty plea](https://www.emfink.net/ProfessionalResponsibility/assets/materials/Advertising/Pelletier-GuiltyPlea.pdf) and received a [reprimand](https://www.emfink.net/ProfessionalResponsibility/assets/materials/Advertising/Pelletier-RefereeReport.pdf).

 \End{comment}

 \case{Hunter v.
 Virginia State Bar}{744 S.E.2d 611}{Va.
 2013}

 ### Opinion by Justice Cleo E. Powell